AhmedIssa11/Data-Structures-From-Scratch/README.md

 # Data-Structures-From-Scratch
-This repository is where I store some important codes from CS213 unversity course (2019) and the implementation of data structures from scratch
+This repository is where I store some important codes from CS213 university course (2019) and the implementation of data structures from scratch

 ## Backtracking Standard Problems: